 The second reason is because, those labeled A have a much shorter growing phase (anagen ends 4 years earlier than it does for those labeled B).
 And this, quite simply means that more hairs will reach the shedding phase every day.

 However, despite these differences, all these people labeled A or B can be considered to have normal hair loss.

 As for those labeled C, obviously they definitely don’t have normal hair loss.

-Quite clearly, with just 70,000 scalp hairs left, if they were to lose 100 hairs each day, this would represent a much higher proportion of their remaining hair than it does for, say, those labeled A (twice as much in fact).
+Quite clearly, with just 70,000 scalp hairs left, if they were to lose 100 hairs per day, this would represent a much higher proportion of their remaining hair than it does for, say, those labeled A (twice as much in fact).

 However, to make matters even worse, many people with a hair loss condition unfortunately lose a lot more than 100 hairs every day!

 But, this "rushing" through the growing phase causes many more hair follicles than normal to then reach the end of anagen and enter telogen.
 And since telogen is the resting phase, this means that all those hairs have detached from their follicle roots and fallen out (or become club hairs ready to fall out through brushing or combing).

 However, there can be a delay before you notice any increase in hair loss.
 That’s because it takes time to transition from the growing to resting phase.